awslabs/mountpoint-s3/CONTRIBUTING.md

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

+We require all contributors to agree to the terms of the [Developer Certificate of Origin (DCO)](https://developercertificate.org/), and to indicate this agreement by signing their commits using [Git's `Signed-off-by` support](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---signoff).
+To add this trailer to your commits, use the `-s, --sign-off` option to `git commit`.

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.